DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Implementation

 \subsection{Training Designs}

-The training points of each batch control what the NNs are learning.
+The training points of each batch determine what the NNs are learning.
 Therefore, their selection via the sampling density $\nu$ is an essential part of achieving an efficient implementation.
 Constructing $\bx^n_t$ becomes more complicated in multiple dimensions, where geometric intuition is trickier.
 One standard choice is to utilize \emph{space-filling} batch, which can be straightforwardly implemented by sampling each coordinate of $\bx$ as i.i.d.
 Uniform within a given range.

 Non-uniform training can be used to preferentially focus on some regions.
 For instance, NNs tend to have worse fit at the edges of the domain, compared to its center, so one may put more training points for $x_k$ very small or very large.
 Similarly, learning $V$ for $t$ small is generally harder, since the terminal condition automatically takes over for $t \to T$.
+Consequently, it might be beneficial to have a training density that decreases in $t$.

 As a third option, to enhance convergence, we consider adaptive sampling, where new training points are picked based on the current loss $L_{int}(\cdot, \cdot)$, targeting regions where the current loss is highest.
 This achieves two purposes.
 First, the use of additional training locations helps to achieve global minimization of the loss metric.
-Recall that $L_n$ is supposed to represent the integrated error over the entire domain; the approximation using a fixed set of $(t^m,\bx^m)$ runs the danger of overfitting at those specific sites.
+Recall that $L_n$ is supposed to represent the integrated error over the entire domain; the approximation using a fixed set of $(t^m,\bx^m)_{m=1}^M$ runs the danger of overfitting at those specific sites.
 Second, by preferentially picking $(t^m,\bx^m)$ we can speed-up convergence by focusing on regions where the present fit is less good.